 Quadruplexes and tetrads in oligo applications

 G-quadruplexes can negatively affect experiments similar to other types of secondary structures, such as hairpin formation.
 While it may be difficult to predict how a given sequence will perform there are some guidelines that can help limit problems or troubleshoot issues arising from tetrad and quadruplex formation.
 The requirement for a monovalent cation to stabilize the tetrad and quadruplex structures underlines the importance of buffer conditions.
 Quadruplexes turn out to be more stable in the presence of potassium (K+) than sodium (Na+) ions.
-Therefore, when possible, adjusting monovalent cation concentration may improve experimental performance.
+Therefore, when possible, adjusting monovalent cation concentration may improve experimental outcomes.

 For PCR and qPCR applications, avoid placing primers and probes in or adjacent to regions within the amplicon where secondary structure of any kind is likely to occur, as this will affect PCR efficiency.
 This is also true for other applications involving hybridization, such as RNAi, where access to single-stranded RNA or DNA bases can be impaired by structure.
 Designing PCR and RNAi based methods to avoid G-repeat sequences, or selecting codons that limit G-repeats in protein expression applications are good ways to avoid potential problems.